astronomer/docs/astro/deploy-github-integration.md

 - Which user triggered the deploy.
 - At what time the deploy was triggered.
 - Which pull request or commit triggered the deploy.
-This includes the Git commit description and a link to your Pull Request if applicable.
+This includes the Git commit description and a link to your pull request if applicable.

 ![The deploy history screen in the Astro UI with a GitHub deploy listed.
 The entry includes the commit that triggered the deploy and shows it was triggered by "GitHub App"](/img/docs/github-deploy-history.png)